Mid90s

-The film had its world premiere at the Toronto International Film Festival on September 9, 2018, and was theatrically released in the United States on October 19, 2018, by A24.
+The film had its world premiere at the Toronto International Film Festival on September 9, 2018, and was released theatrically in the United States on October 19, 2018, by A24.
 It was well received by critics, who called it a "promising first outing for Hill", and praised the sense of nostalgia.
+It grossed $9.3 million at the box office on a budget of $1.7 million.